 Yes, you can buy polystyrene or paper mache cone trees to decorate from the craft store, but it’s just as easy to make your own from scrap cardboard, like from a cereal box or pizza base.

 I’ll show you how easy it is to make a cone Christmas tree and decorate it with a few scraps of fabric to make some beautiful fringed trees.
-Then at the end of the post, you’ll find many more fabulous ways to decorate cone Christmas trees.

 - Packing tape